Collaborative Experience between Scientific Software Projects using Agile Scrum Development: Organizations and Background

 \section{Organizations and Background}

-The SuperNova Early Warning System (SNEWS) is an open, public alert system that is built to provide an early warning for core-collapse supernova in the Milky Way Galaxy~\cite{Antonioli:2004zb}.
+The SuperNova Early Warning System (SNEWS) is an open, public alert system that is built to provide an early warning for core-collapse supernovae in the Milky Way galaxy~\cite{Antonioli:2004zb}.
 The first indication of a potential stellar explosion will be the arrival of a burst of neutrinos~\cite{Nakamura:2016kkl}.
-SNEWS will issue an alert to its subscribers, which include astronomical observatories, neutrino detectors, and amateur astronomers and citizen scientists, if several detectors report a potential supernova within minutes of each other.
+If several detectors report a potential supernova within minutes of each other, SNEWS will issue an alert to its subscribers, which include astronomical observatories, neutrino detectors, and amateur astronomers and citizen scientists.

 There are seven neutrino experiments participating in the current SNEWS framework and about 20 neutrino detectors worldwide that are planned to participate in the new SNEWS~2.0 framework, which is the basis of this work.
-The neutrino detectors have individual data formats that the SNEWS framework must be able to combine to identify neutrino burst coincidences.
+From these neutrino experiments, over 100 scientists from all over the world are part of the SNEWS collaboration.
+Each neutrino detector has different data formats that the SNEWS framework must be able to combine to identify neutrino burst coincidences.
 Additionally, these neutrino detectors will be active within SNEWS at different times.
-With these specific requirements, SNEWS is one of the few successful examples, to date, of cyberinfrastructure spanning major neutrino experiments~\cite{Kharusi:2020ovw}.
+With these specific requirements, SNEWS is one of the few successful examples, to date, of cyberinfrastructure spanning major neutrino experiments~\cite{SNEWS:2020tbu}.
 In the current era of multi-messenger astrophysics (MMA), there are new opportunities for SNEWS to optimize its science reach for the next Galactic supernova.
-To achieve this goal, SNEWS depends on developing and sustaining software with a number of integrated components~\cite{Kharusi:2020ovw}.
+To achieve this goal, SNEWS depends on developing and sustaining software with a number of integrated components~\cite{SNEWS:2020tbu}.
+SNEWS received a three-year grant to complete this upgrade with the potential to extend the funding period.

 SNEWS represents one agent in an ever-growing community of MMA organizations that rely heavily on cyberinfrastructure to support their science requirements~\cite{Ivezi__2019,abbott2017multi,Graham_2019,smith2013astrophysical,Ageron_2012,huerta2019enabling,aartsen2017icecube,tns_website}.
 These requirements include prompt, reliable, and efficient alerting in addition to seamless support for different message formats and conventions~\cite{tns_website,barthelmy2000grb,Gabriel2006AstronomicalDA,rutledge1998astronomer}.
 The requirements also pertain to multiple detectors, institutes, and nations, and would be unrealistic for any individual group to address~\cite{Allen:2018yvz}.